KxSystems/kx-vscode/README.md

 ### Refactoring

-Refactorings such as renaming are by default applied to all files in the workspace.
-You can preview the changes before applying them and select the files to apply the refactoring by pressing **ctrl** or **command** key before the action.
+By default, refactorings like renaming are applied to all files in the workspace.
+You can preview the changes before applying them and select specific files to apply the refactoring by pressing the **ctrl** or **command** key before executing the action.

 ![Preview](https://github.com/KxSystems/kx-vscode/blob/main/img/preview.png?raw=true)

-If you only need to apply the refactorings for the currently opened files, refactoring option **Window** can be selected instead of **Workspace**:
+If you only need to apply the refactorings to the currently opened files, you can select **Window** instead of **Workspace** for the refactoring option:

 ![Refactoring](https://github.com/KxSystems/kx-vscode/blob/main/img/refactoring.png?raw=true)